hpc-carpentry/old-hpc-workflows/_episodes/09-final-notes.md

 ![Example DAG plot](../fig/05-final-dag.svg)

 Rules that have yet to be completed are indicated with solid outlines.
 Already completed tasks will be indicated with dashed outlines.
 In this case, I ran `snakemake clean`, just before creating the diagram - no rules have been run yet.

+FIXME: add callout giving CSIRO cluster specific instructions

 ## Viewing the GUI